Welcome to Neptune!¶

 It integrates seamlessly with your machine learning infrastructure, be it AWS, GCP, Kubernetes, Azure, or on-prem machines.

-Neptune client is an open source Python library that allows you to integrate your Python scripts with Neptune.
-Neptune client supports the following cases:
+The Neptune Python Library is an open source package that allows you to integrate your Python scripts with Neptune.
+Once you have integrated with Neptune, you can:

 Track, Organize, Collaborate¶